Mad Men episode 712 – “Lost Horizon”

-Meredith has proven herself as Don’s secretary, despite Betty’s claim.
-In this and previous episodes, Meredith has done her best to keep Don on track, both in and out of the office.
+Meredith has proven herself to be capable as Don’s secretary, despite Betty’s claim.
+In this episode and in previous ones, Meredith has done her best to keep Don on track.
 This Meredith is a far cry from her scatterbrained self in Seasons 5 and 6.

 The Lord of the Ring

 Meredith shows some of her initiative when she hands Don the envelope of his personal effects, which she’s gathered for safekeeping.
-Megan has obviously returned the Draper family’s diamond ring to Don, but will it end up on Diana’s finger?
-Will Don give it to Sally or Bobby?
+Megan has obviously returned the Draper family’s ring to Don, but will it end up on Diana’s finger?
+Or will Don give it to one of his kids?

 The Wind Blows…

 Don hearing the wind blowing in his office and then checking the window’s integrity is an obvious allusion to the show’s intro, but I doubt that Don falling out a skyscraper to his death will be the show’s ending.

 I believe that Jim Hobart is being genuine when he says that Don is his “white wale.”
 On the other hand, Don later realizes that he, Ted, and countless others have been told that they’re going to bring McCann “up a notch.”
 The meeting being full of creative directors and being led by a research expert seem to seal the proverbial deal for Don.
 His ad hoc exit from the meeting, and presumably from the agency, is logical if somewhat anti-climactic.

 Don looking out the window and watching the plane might be a reminder of the last time that he’s abandoned his job.
 He’s flown to California for business only to abandon it in “The Jet Set” (211).
 The plane in the sky could be an allusion to another theory about Don’s ultimate fate; the scene might be acknowledging the idea that he becomes the infamous plane-hijacker known as DB Cooper.